 Spray the gelatin on the fruit to prevent oxidation

-WARNING: consult the Italian Celiac Association manual and read the ingredients carefully to ensure they do not contain gluten contamination
+WARNING: consult the Italian Celiac Association guide and read the ingredients carefully to ensure they contain no gluten contamination

 Tips

 Do you like my recipes?
-Then stay always updated by following my Facebook page or Instagram profile.
+Then stay updated by following my Facebook or Instagram profile.

 Follow me also on Pinterest.